City Girl (song): Music video

 The music video for "City Girl" was directed by Lost in Translation director Sofia Coppola.
 The video was filmed in Tokyo, Japan—where Lost in Translation is based—and features the use of handheld cameras, production techniques such as jump cuts, and "blurry visuals" of the city.
 Coppola used footage from Lost in Translation that was not included in the final cut alongside selected sequences from the film to create the video.

 Critic Geoff King said that the "City Girl" music video, like others Coppola directed around the same time period, "offer little else to go on for an auteurist account."
 He noted the contrast between Coppola's direction and overall quality in the "City Girl" video and her music video for "I Just Don't Know What to Do with Myself" by The White Stripes, which was released the same year.
 The music video for "City Girl" was included as a bonus feature on the Lost in Translation DVD, released on 3 February 2004.
-A high definition version of the video was later included as a bonus feature on the Blu-ray release of the film, released on 7 December 2010.
+An Upscale version of the video was included as a bonus feature on the Blu-ray release of the film, released on 7 December 2010.